-If you're looking to kick-start your career in marketing, advertising or public relations (PR), you'll find various routes into the industry - including learning the ropes in a junior role at a digital agency.
+If you're looking to kick-start your career in marketing, advertising or PR, you'll find various routes into the industry - including learning the ropes in a junior role at a digital agency.
 But the industry's current skills shortage means it's important to have the right attributes and knowledge to develop - especially when new and emerging technologies are continually being introduced.

 Even if you already work in the industry, further study can be fitted around your job through flexible distance or online courses.
 Many companies offer support for employees studying professional qualifications.
 Here we've covered the most popular options.